alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Validation of AD sync
 1. Add a research user:
-  - Open `Active Directory Users and Computers`
+  - Open `Active Directory Users and Computers` (from `Server Manager -> Tools` or from the Start Menu)
   - Expand the domain
   - Right click on the `Safe Haven Research Users` OU and select `New -> User`
   - Create a new user:
     - First name: Test
     - Lastname: Research User
-    - User login name: test-res
+    - User login name: `test-adsync`
     - Click "Next"
-  - Enter a default password (eg. `Default@Test1234!`)
+  - Enter a default password of your choice
     - Click "Next"
   - Click "Finish"
 2. Force a sync to the Azure Active Directory